mlunadevops/bgp-networking-portfolio/case-03-loopback-interfaces/README.md

 * **State/PfxRcd (`0`)**: A numeric value indicates that the session has successfully transitioned from `Active`/`Connect` to the **Established** state.
 * **Up/Down Time**: Displays the active duration of the stable peering session.

+  ### Key Takeaways for Loopback BGP Peering:

+* **`update-source` Command**: This is mandatory when peering via loopbacks.
+It tells the router to use the loopback IP as the source address for TCP/BGP packets instead of the outgoing physical interface.
+* **TTL Security (for iBGP)**: iBGP packets naturally have a Time to Live (TTL) of 255, so multihoping over loopbacks works natively without extra TTL adjustments.
+(If this were eBGP across different AS numbers, you would also need `neighbor <ip> ebgp-multihop 2`).